When hiring a new employee, a small organization looks for a person who is a superman, a human with all kinds of skills and qualities.

 What the leader does, the crowd follows.
 Hence whatever the managers and administrators do will automatically be adopted by other employees.

 This is why organizational culture is what decides the fate of any organization in the long run.
-Yes, it is essential that highest levels of morals and executions be embraced because they are going to pave the way to success.
+Yes, the highest levels of morals and executions must be embraced because they are going to pave the way to success.

-It is necessary to create a culture before it is formed itself.
+It is necessary to create a culture before it is formed.
 If attention is not paid at the right time, a norm develops, and it is not productive at all.

 Everyone decides to do what they see fit which results in working for themselves instead of working together and for the betterment of the company.

 If people are not guided to follow some path, they become loners and choose to do what they see best in their interest.
 Individual values reign and no one cares about the progress of the organization.